+Output video #2 Output video #3

 In this showcase, a region covering the windowed movie (as shown in the blue box) has Frequency filtering based film grain model enabled, and the rest region has Auto-regression based film grain model enabled.
 As observed, the synthesized grain with Frequency filtering based model is coarse-grained, while the synthesized grain with Auto-regression based model is fine-grained.